jlgrimes/swissiwashi/README.md

 }
 ```

-# Rounds
+## Rounds

-Recommended rounds numbers are taken from powers of two (9-16 players: 4 rounds, 17-32 players: 5 rounds, etc).
+Recommended rounds numbers are taken from [the Pokemon website](https://www.pokemon.com/us/play-pokemon/about/tournaments-rules-and-resources/).

 # Calculations